HealthCatalyst/SSIS/R Extensibility Instructions.md

 ### Gotchas
 - In the R script on Windows paths must use forward slashes `/` because R interprets backslashes as escape characters.
-- In the R script there must be no single quotes.
+- In the R script, outside of the SQL statement, there must be no single quotes.
 They must all be double `"` quotes.
-Single quotes are escaped in the SQL statement.

 ### Debugging tips (in order)